The Pacific Coast of Australia in 5 Days – Part 1

 Pack the car and your sense of adventure, drive the kids into the sunset and experience one of the best family-friendly road trips in Australia.

 The scenic Pacific Coast of Australia is arguably the most beautiful route to explore with kids.
 The Brisbane Sydney drive route includes the best NSW beaches, charming small towns, plenty of roadhouses, unlimited adventure experiences and eating options.

 Must-Do Brisbane to Sydney Road Trip

 The Brisbane to Sydney 5-day road trip is broken down into two separate posts (see Part 2 here) because there’s a LOT to cover!
 I took tons of photographs, so think of these pics as the ‘highlight reel’ as it is impossible to include all of them.
-Part 1 and 2 are a glimpse of each destination with a guide to where to eat, stay, and activites for the whole family.
+Parts 1 and 2 are a glimpse of each destination with a guide to where to eat, stay, and activities for the whole family.